Visyond/website-hugo/site/content/solutions/risk-analysis-and-simulations.md

 WhyVisyondImage: /img/2020-02-24 new homepage infographic What Is Visyond.png
 infoBlockFirst:
   - benefitsList:
+      - text: 'Analyze risks, run simulations and create forecasts '
       - text: Visualize the impact of important cells
       - text: Answer ‘what-if’ questions and compare scenarios
       - text: Visualize the drivers that change between scenarios
-      - text: 'Analyze risks, run simulations and create forecasts '
       - text: >-
-          Slice and dice your data with customizable Pivots without additional data preparation
-      - text: >-
           Share the results of your analysis with stakeholders via interactive dashboards, shielding them from sensitive or unnecessary information
-    descr: "**Automate and carry out, in minutes, analyses that skilled professionals prepare in hours or days,** without accidentally changing your collaborators’ work or transferring data among multiple tools.\r<br><br>**Empower collaborators to contribute their own analyses in self-service mode,** without long manual setups and in the same environment where you carry out calculations and create visualizations."
+    descr: "**Automate and carry out, in minutes, analyses that used to take hours or days to prepare,** without accidentally changing your collaborators’ work or transferring data between multiple tools.\r<br><br>**Empower collaborators to contribute their own analyses in self-service mode,** without long manual setups and in the same environment where you carry out calculations and create visualizations."
     files: []
     infoVideo: /video/Visualize the Impact of Important Business Drivers - Visyond.mp4
     infoVideoPoster: /video/Visualize the Impact of Important Business Drivers - Visyond.jpg
-    subtitle: "Collaborative analysis automation.\r\n<br>\nSelf-service stress-testing.\r\n<br>\nRisk analysis.\r"
+    subtitle: "Risk analysis and simulations.\r\n<br>\nCollaborative analysis.\r\n<br>\nSelf-service stress-testing.\r"
     title: Visualize the Impact of Important Business Drivers
   - benefitsList:
       - text: Change assumptions and visualize how changes affect KPIs